odidev/arm-software-developers-ads/content/learning-paths/server-and-cloud/redis/_review.md

 review:
     - questions:
         question: >
-            Private key files used with SSH must be accessible to others (read permission).

         answers:
             - "True"
             - "False"
         correct_answer: 2
         explanation: >
-            Private key files must not be readable for others, use chmod 400 to set the permission

     - questions:
         question: >
-            Terraform is an Infrastructure as Code (IaC) solution created by AWS.

         answers:
             - "True"
             - "False"
         correct_answer: 2
         explanation: >
-            Terraform is not specific to AWS and was created by HashiCorp.